 Where is Bonticou Crag?

-Bonticou Crag is a peak in the Shawangunk section of the Catskills Mountains northwest of New Paltz, New York.
+Bonticou Crag is a peak in the Shawangunk section of the Catskill Mountains northwest of New Paltz, New York.

 It's located in the Mohonk Preserve about 15 minutes from Mohonk Mountain House, another gorgeous (but pricey) hiking and rock scrambling destination.